-BrandNu programmed and designed The Universal Hip Hop Museum's creative placemaking project, The UHHM Mobile Experience also known as Hip-Hoptimous Prime.
-BrandNu Design was responsible for the design, manufacturing, graphic design and strategic planning of The UHHM Mobile Experience, which were used as captial campaign items for the mobile experience.
+BrandNu Design programmed and conceptualized The Universal Hip Hop Museum's creative placemaking project, The UHHM Mobile Experience also known as Hip-Hoptimous Prime.
+BrandNu Design was responsible for community design workshops to generate the program, graphic design and strategic planning of The UHHM Mobile Experience, which were used as captial campaign items for the mobile experience.

-BrandNu is leading the design of The Universal Hip Hop Museum's exhibits and interactive exhibits.
-The design of the exhibits inlcude conducting interviews and design sessions with various Hip Hop artists including pioneers such as Kurtis Blow, The Sugarhill Gang and Roxanne Shante.
+BrandNu is leading the programming of The Universal Hip Hop Museum including its interactive exhibits.
+The programming includes conducting community workshops, interviews and design sessions with various Hip Hop artists, and project stakeholders.

 Please join me at University of Texas at Austin School of Architecture on Monday, February 26, 2018 for my lecture titled, "Beyond Beats and Rhymes: The Architecture of Hip Hop".

 Please join me at Tuskegee University, at The Robert.
 R. Taylor School of Architecture and Construction Science (TSACS) on Wednesday, February 28, 2018 for my lecture titled, "Hip Hop Architecture."
 I am extremely excited about this lecture, because it will be my first lecture at an HBCU.
 The mission statement for Architecture and Construction Science is aligned with my presentation, "Our mission is to develop skilled professionals who are capable of playing active roles in shaping communities through the building of meaningful places for all people."